gscontras/probLang/chapters/03-nonliteral.md

 > 2. Test out other QUDs.
 What aspects of interpretation does the literal listener capture?
 What aspects does it not capture?
 > 3. Create a new QUD function and try it out with "the kettle costs `10000` dollars".

-This enriched literal listener does a joint inference about the state and the valence but assumes a particular QUD by which to interpret the utterance.
+This enriched literal listener does a joint inference about the price and the valence but assumes a particular QUD by which to interpret the utterance.
 Similarly, the speaker chooses an utterance to convey a particular value of the QUD to the literal listener:

 ~~~~
 var speaker = function(qudValue, qud) {